Now That We Found Love: Chart performance

+"Now That We Found Love" reached number two in the Netherlands, Sweden and the United Kingdom.
+In the UK, the single peaked at number two during its fourth week on the UK Singles Chart, on July 21, 1991.
+On the Music Week Dance Singles chart, it reached number four.
+Additionally, the single entered the top 10 in Austria, Belgium, Denmark, Germany, Greece, Ireland, Norway, Spain and Switzerland, as well as on the Eurochart Hot 100, on which it peaked at number four in September 1991.
+Outside Europe, it peaked at number one on the Canadian RPM Dance chart in Canada, number two on the US Billboard Dance Club Play chart, and number 11 on the Billboard Hot 100.
+In Oceania, "Now That We Found Love" was a top-10 hit in Australia and New Zealand, peaking at numbers six and 10, respectively.
+"Now That We Found Love" was awarded with a gold record in the United States, denoting shipments of 500,000 singles.

 Music video

-The accompanying music video for "Now That We Found Love" was directed by Drew Carolan.
-It features Heavy D and dancers performing in an urban backstreet.
+The music video for "Now That We Found Love" was directed by Drew Carolan, featuring Heavy D and dancers performing in an urban backstreet.
 The dancers are wearing yellow raincoats.
 At the beginning, as the singer performs, a woman glances through a blind in her window.
 Later she emerges on a balcony, watching the singer.
 Heavy D is mostly seen wearing a red jacket, but also occasionally wears a raincoat in various colors, such as black and green.
-Several guys on the street are playing games with cards or dices.
-A DJ plays with his turntable.
-Many people are dancing.
+Several guys on the street are playing games with cards or dice.
+A DJ plays with his turntable and people are dancing.
 Towards the end, the woman comes walking on the street, meeting Heavy D. Then the two are walking away together from the partying crowd on the street.
-The video was later published on Heavy D's official YouTube channel in October 2009, and had generated more than 40 million views as of September 2022.
+The video was later made available on Heavy D's official YouTube channel in 2009, and had generated more than 60 million views as of October 2025.